Pleco catfish are often kept in the aquarium hobby because they’re calm and rather friendly fish.

 - Stones – You can lay rocks on each other to create small caves, just like in the wild!

 - Plants – Most plecos will not harm your plants, and primarily the root system of some plants like Anubias provides great shelter.
+In fact, I’ve written an entire article on the best plants for plecos right here if you’re interested.

 - Pleco caves – This is my personal favorite.
 Did you know there are caves especially designed for plecos?
 Plecos love them and even breed in them!